solo-fsw/UsbParMarker/README.md

 ![DS1Z_QuickPrint15](https://user-images.githubusercontent.com/98744988/178240745-d304212d-964e-4b7c-9ecf-02f4bde72d45.png)

-Yellow line is the parallel output and the blue line the Usb Parmarker Avarage delay is 51us and peak 72us, tested with 50 trials.
+The yellow line is the parallel output and the blue line the Usb Parmarker Avarage delay is 51us and peak 72us, tested with 50 trials.

 ## How to use